nordcloud/serverless-mocha-plugin/README.md

 A Serverless Plugin for the [Serverless Framework](http://www.serverless.com) which adds support for test driven development using [mocha](https://mochajs.org/)

-**THIS PLUGIN REQUIRES SERVERLESS V0.5 OR HIGHER!**
+**THIS PLUGIN REQUIRES SERVERLESS V1.0 BETA OR NEWER!**

 ## Introduction

 This plugins does the following:

-* It will create test files when creating new serverless functions

 * It provides commands to create and run tests manually

 ## Installation

-In your project root, run:
+In your service root, run:

 ```bash
 npm install --save serverless-mocha-plugin